123jimin/wplace-joyeuse/README.md

 List is written in reverse order; the most recent change is at the top.

+- 2025-05-18: Removed parts of completed margin that is no longer considered "essential".
+  - The goal is to allow other artworks to partially overlap with the margin, without causing BlueMarble overlay to make it annoying.
+  - I will continue removing parts of margin that is already completed.
 - 2025-08-17: Added boundaries around the hole.
 - 2025-08-17: Modified a few pixels around lasers to be more "consistent".
 - 2025-08-16: Shifted Rasis 4 pixels to right, and added some more minor modifications.